Skip advert

 Advertisement - Article continues below

-All MX-30s get LED headlamps, heated electric folding mirrors, parking sensors at both ends, a reversing camera and rain-sensing wipers.
-There’s an 8.8” screen for the infotainment system controlled by a simple-to-use central rotary knob and panel of buttons.
-If you’d rather run an app from your phone, standard Apple CarPlay and Android Auto connectivity will allow you to do so.
-Plus, Mazda’s Connected Services with the MyMazda app brings remote control over vehicle functions and relays charging information back to your phone.
+Inside, there’s an 8.8-inch infotainment system that’s controlled by a central rotary knob and panel of buttons.
+Apple CarPlay and Android Auto are included, while Mazda’s Connected Services with the MyMazda app offers remote control over vehicle functions and relays charging information back to your phone.

 Frequently Asked Questions